MNitin-Reddy/Bank-Data-Analytics/README.md

 ### Verification Status:
 - Loan verification status shows minimal impact on repayment success, with non-verified loans having a slightly better success rate.

+## Recommendations:
+1. **Risk Mitigation Strategies**: Implement more stringent credit assessments, especially for debt consolidation loans, and tailor risk management strategies to high-risk states.
+2. **Targeted Offerings**: To reduce defaults, focus on high-income borrowers and regions with low default rates while offering more flexible terms for lower-income applicants.
+3. **Loan Purpose Adjustments**: Reevaluate the terms and conditions of debt consolidation loans to manage the associated risks better.
+4. **Regional Strategy**: Adapt loan offerings and repayment strategies to address region-specific financial climates, focusing on high-default states for enhanced risk modeling and management.
+5. **Interest Rate Adjustments**: To further boost success rates, consider offering lower interest rates to borrowers with strong repayment histories.

+By refining these strategies, the bank can enhance its loan portfolio performance, reduce defaults, and drive long-term profitability.